-Student Names: Score: This analytic rubri c is used to verify specific tasks performed when producing a research completed, all points are awarded.
-No points are awarded if the task Category Scoring Criteria Points Teacher Evaluatior Title Page Title page consists only of: a descriptive title for the paper, author's name, and paper completion date.
-4 A thesis statement makes the research topic clear.
-4 Introduction Background information is provided to establish the importance of the research topic.
-Scientific terms and concepts are properly used.
-4 Research findings are presented in the student's words, not "cut and pasted".
-4 Table, graphs, and figures properly labeled and referred to in body of report (if applicable).
-4 Research correctly referenced 4 ل م د The essay demonstrates the application of the most current scientific information to the student's ideas about the topic.
-4 Report of Research Scientific background - Writer explained what is already known on the topic - Writer explains what scientists have already discovered about the topic.
+Student Names: Score: This analytic rubric is used to verify specific tasks performed when producing a research completed, all points are awarded.
+No points are awarded if the task i Category Scoring Criteria Points Teacher Evaluation Title Page Title page consists of: a descriptive title for the paper, author's name, and paper completion date (see sample title page).
+4 Introduction Abstract is present, minimum of 250 words single spaced to a max of 500 words 4 Introduction Background information is provided to establish the importance of the research topic.
+4 Scientific terms and concepts are properly used.
+4 Materials/Methodology -all materials used are listed with amounts -written in paragraph form -clearly shows all procedures 4 → 8 Research findings are presented in the student's words, not "cut and pasted".
+4 Table, graphs, and figures properly labeled and referred to in body of report (not used as filler).
+4 .
+Research correctly referenced.
+Minimum of 5 in-text citations.
+4 Report of Research The essay demonstrates the application of the most current scientific information to the student's ideas about the topic.
+4 Re Scientific background - Writer explained what is already known on the topic - Writer explains what scientists have already discovered about the topic.
 Option 1 : Facts about the problem; facts about previous solution Option 2 : Facts about the topic Option 3 : Facts about the topic Option 4 : Facts about the topic & scientific contribution 4 Application -Writer explains how his/her topic is used in the world today. - Do we use this topic in our daily lives?
 Is there technology related to this topic? - How may this topic be used in the future?
-4 Discovery - Writer explains who , when , where , and how their topic was discovered. - Writer explains why the discovery of the topic is important - Writer explains if there is more to discover in the area of this topic - Writer explains if the topic is related to any current theories 4 The most important research findings are restated.
-4 Conclusion Student's final thoughts about the research topic are stated.
+4 Discovery - Writer explains who , when , where , and how their topic was discovered. - Writer explains why the discovery of the topic is important - Writer explains if there is more to discover in the area of this topic - Writer explains if the topic is related to any current theories 4 Professional Vernacular Professional vernacular.
+"Vocabulary" page is present with a minimum of 20 new words with their meaning.
+4 Conclusion The most important research findings are restated.
+4

+Student's final thoughts about the research topic are stated along with future research assessment.
 4 No new information is introduced.
 4 Annotated Bibliography A single page annotated bibliography/reference page is provided.
-(A brief description of the information contained in the source is proved for each of the references.)
-Minimum 5 references required.
-4

-Annondix Professional Vernacular - a single page with all relevant terms defined.
-4 Appendix Diagrams - at least two diagram or picture of importance related to the research topic is included.
+(A brief description of the information contained in the source is provided for each of the references.)
+Minimum 5 references required. the source is Page Requirement $15 \rightarrow 20$ pages to a maximum of 30 pages.
+Charts, graphs, clipart, cover page, bibliography and vernacular page are not included as part of page number and cannot be used as space filler.4 Appendix Professional Vernacular - a single page with all relevant terms defined.
+4 Аррепціх Diagrams - at least two diagram or picture of importance related to the research topic is included.
 4 Professionalism Paper demonstrates an effort to produce a professional paper free of grammar, spelling, and typing errors.
 4 Pagination, spacing, font and margin follow professional format (APA) There are no "first person" statements in the paper.
 4